Ipstenu/ui-labs/readme.txt

 == Update Notice ==

 If you're on Multisite, things were moved.
+All your main site settings were imported.